Plebgate

 "Plebgate" (also known as "Plodgate" and "Gategate") was a British political scandal which started in September 2012.
-The trigger was an altercation between Conservative MP and Chief Whip Andrew Mitchell and police officers on duty outside Downing Street.
-Leaked police logs, later apparently backed up by eyewitness evidence, suggested that Mitchell had sworn at police officers and called them "plebs" (a pejorative word signifying someone of low social class) when they refused to open the main gate for him as he attempted to leave with his bicycle, telling him to walk through the adjacent pedestrian gate instead.
+The trigger was an altercation between Conservative MP and Chief Whip Andrew Mitchell and police officers on duty outside Downing Street in London.
+Leaked police logs, later apparently backed up by eyewitness evidence, suggested that Mitchell had sworn at police officers and called them "plebs" (a pejorative word meaning someone of low social class) when they refused to open the main gate for him as he attempted to leave with his bicycle, telling him to walk through the adjacent pedestrian gate instead.
 Mitchell apologised, stating that he had used bad language but denied using the words claimed and in particular calling police officers "plebs".
 However, finding his position untenable amid intense media scrutiny, he resigned from the post of Chief Whip a month later.

 The story returned to the headlines a few months later when CCTV footage threw into doubt the police version of events.
 Further, evidence originally included an email from a member of the public confirming the police's story.
 It was revealed this email was actually sent by a serving police officer who had not been present at the scene.
 The Metropolitan Police investigated the incident as Operation Alice.

 The affair was revisited again in October 2013, after a report from the Independent Police Complaints Commission (IPCC) concluded that three officers had given a false account of a meeting they had with Mitchell at his constituency office in October 2012, and that the findings of a subsequent investigation had been changed just in time to recommend no disciplinary action be taken against them.
-After both Home Secretary Theresa May and Prime Minister David Cameron criticised the conduct of the officers involved, the officers issued a statement in which they apologised for misleading the public.
+After Home Secretary Theresa May and Prime Minister David Cameron criticised the conduct of the officers involved, the officers issued a statement in which they apologised for misleading the public.
 At the Old Bailey, PC Keith Wallis subsequently admitted falsely claiming to have witnessed the incident.
 He was sentenced to 12 months in prison.

-Once the criminal trials had concluded, Mitchell sued for libel.
+Once the criminal trials had concluded, Mitchell sued The Sun for libel and lost.
 The judge ruled on the balance of probabilities that Mitchell had said "the words alleged or something so close to them as to amount to the same including the politically toxic word pleb."